War in Somalia (2006–2009): Continuation of the conflict

-Despite the withdrawal of most ENDF troops following the 2008 Djibouti Agreement, there has been a continued occupation of Somalia by the Ethiopian army.
-Two weeks after the January 2009 withdrawal, it was reported that Ethiopian troops had once again crossed the border following the fall of Baidoa to al-Shabaab.
-Bereket Simon, spokesman for the Ethiopian government, described the reports as fabrications and responded "The army is within the Ethiopian border.
-There is no intention to go back," In late 2011, Ethiopian troops returned to Somalia (coinciding with Kenya's invasion) in large numbers for the first time since their 2009 withdrawal.
-In 2014 the Ethiopian troops that deployed to a buffer zone in some parts of southern Somalia were integrated into AMISOM.
+In late 2011, Ethiopian troops returned to parts of Somalia (coinciding with Kenya's invasion) in large numbers for the first time since their 2009 withdrawal.
+In 2014 those that deployed to a buffer zone in some parts of southern Somalia were integrated into AMISOM.
 Former head of the ICU, Sharif Sheikh Ahmed continues to campaign for the withdrawal of the occupying Ethiopian forces.
 On 13 November 2020 Bloomberg reported that Ethiopia withdrew thousands of troops from Somalia and redeployed them to fight the Tigray War.
-In July 2022, as the Tigray War was ongoing, al-Shabaab launched a major incursion into Ethiopia in order to infiltrate the southern Bale Mountains.
+In July 2022, as the Tigray War was ongoing, al-Shabaab launched a major incursion into Ethiopia to infiltrate the southern Bale Mountains.